“The first wealth is health.” – Ralph Waldo Emerson

 The ‘monkey mind’, as many of these ancient traditions call it, needs to be trained.
 Otherwise, the mind will run in all directions and lead you to the demise of both your physical body and your spirit.

 But what if you have a problem with your body physically, perhaps as a result of an illness, an injury or some type of chronic pain?

-Gratitude creates space for positivity and joy to flow into our lives.
+Gratitude creates space for positivity and joy to flow into your life.

-The more we focus on the good we have, the more we magnify those things and begin to cultivate better things to come into our lives.
-This is the fastest way to heal the body, which really is simply a reflection of the health of the mind and spirit.
+The more you focus on the good you have, the more you magnify those things and begin to cultivate better things to come into your life.
+This is the fastest way to heal your body, which is a reflection of the health of your mind and spirit.

 Health is the state of ease you cultivate through an intimate relationship with your body and mind.

-This means that we care about and pay close attention to both the body and mind.
+This means that you care about and pay close attention to both the body and mind.

 To pay close attention, you have to be fully present.